mhBrice/thesis/article2/annexe2.md

 \pagebreak
 \blandscape

+\begin{table}[H]
-Table: Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript.
+\caption[Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript]{Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript.
 Here, plots are assigned to Boreal or Temperate states using a threshold of >85\% (instead of >75\%) of species dominance of the plot basal area.
-See Table S5 for details about the interpretation of the table. \label{tab:tabA2.4}
+See Table S5 for details about the interpretation of the table. \label{tab:tabA2.4}}\tabularnewline

-\begin{table}[H]
 \setstretch{1.4}
 \centering\begingroup\fontsize{6.8}{8.8}\selectfont